 The university is located in Hennef, Rheinbach and Sankt Augustin.
 In Bonn, the University of Applied Sciences runs the B-IT (Bonn-Aachen International Center for Information Technology) jointly with Bonn University and Aachen Technical University (RWTH).
-The University Development Plan (Hochschulentwicklungsplan, HEP) contains the strategic objectives that the University intends to achieve as well as the concrete measures taken to reach these goals - the main motive being sustainability.
+The University Development Plan (Hochschulentwicklungsplan, HEP3) contains the strategic objectives that the University intends to achieve as well as the concrete measures taken to reach these goals - the main motive being sustainability.

 Studying at the Hochschule Bonn-Rhein-Sieg

-At Hochschule Bonn-Rhein-Sieg you can currently choose from around 40 practically-oriented degree programmes on the basis of the latest research findings.
+At Hochschule Bonn-Rhein-Sieg you can currently choose from 38 practically-oriented degree programmes on the basis of the latest research findings.

 The University's professors have professional experience of both business and academia.
 Our excellent infrastructure and our well-equipped laboratories are just as integral to our offer as our numerous PC workstations, our university-wide W-LAN, our modern University and District Library and our active campus life.